delianlu/temp/TestPlanLastVersion.md

 ### Integration Tests

+The integration test suite consists of the following test cases designed to verify the correct interaction between components during the execution of complete user flows.
+All integration tests have been implemented and executed successfully, achieving 100% pass rate across 17 test methods.

 | Test Case               | Purpose                                           | Necessary Steps                                                             | Expected Result                                                                                            | Actual Result                                 | Pass/Fail |